OWASP/owasp-mastg/risks/MASVS-STORAGE/2-prevent-data-leakage/data-in-logs/android-data-in-logs-frida/example-1/example.md

 ### Sample

+TBD: Explaining what are the test cases in the code for leaking data in log files

 {{ snippet.kt }}

 ### Steps

-1. Install and run the app.

-2. Navigate to the screen of the mobile app you want to analyse the log output from.

-3. Run `frida-trace` against the sample code by using run.sh.
+Execute `run.sh` that calls `frida-trace` against the sample app.

 {{ run.sh }}